nx-lr/32chars-js/README.md

 ## Background

 JavaScript is a programming language with many weird and complicated parts.
-Aside from its popularity, one can write programs without any letters or numbers, and to an extreme, only [five](https://aem1k.com/five/) or [six](http://www.jsfuck.com/) possible symbols.
+Some programmers have found out that one can write JavaScript with a minimal set of characters numbers, up to [five](https://aem1k.com/five/) or [six](http://www.jsfuck.com/) possible symbols.
 These compilers output _extremely verbose_ code, where a single character may expand to thousands.

 Program code contains a wide variety of letters, numbers, symbols, and spaces, making code terser, parsable and readable.
-This project aims to output code that still does not contain any letters or numbers, but with still enough characters to produce a minimal output.
-There are 32 ASCII symbol characters, most of them being valid JavaScript tokens.
+This project aims to output code that still does not contain any letters or numbers, but with still enough characters to produce the shortest possible output.
+There are 32 symbol characters within the ASCII range which seems just right considering that most, if not all of these characters carry special meaning in programming, even while acting as encoding characters.

 Rather than encoding every character in the input string one by one, we break the string into runs that have a length of at least one character.
 This way, we effectively minimize the amount of operations performed by the JavaScript engine, while keeping the overall output short.

-The compiler encodes the string piece by piece.
-Parts of the input string which are combinations of those 32 characters remain untouched.
-It works backward, determining which JavaScript's built-in operations produce the original string.
+So, the compiler breaks and encodes parts of the string into parsable tokens and then determines which JavaScript's built-in operations produce the original string.
+Parts of the string containing those same 32 ASCII symbol characters remain unchanged and quoted in string literals.

 ## Explanation